-- The tax base on income earned by the employees or service providers is extended.
-Cashier’s allowances, severance payments, and the full amount of housing allowances (previously only subject in 50% of the rental contract amount) are now subject to tax;
+- The tax base on income earned by employees of service providers is extended.
+Cashier’s allowances, severance payments, and the full amount of housing allowances (previously only 50% of the rental contract amount) are now subject to tax.

-- The minimum threshold for taxation of employment income (Group A) increases from Kz 35 001 to Kz 70 001;
+- The minimum threshold for taxation of employment income (Group A) increases from 35,001 to 70,001 Angolan kwanza (AOA).

-- Additionally, the minimum tax rate for employment income increases from 7% to 10% (applicable from Kz 70 001) and the maximum rate increases from 17% to 25% (applicable from Kz 10 000 001), with relevant increases also in the fixed amounts of each tax bracket;
+- Additionally, the minimum tax rate for employment income increases from 7% to 10% (applicable from AOA 70,001) and the maximum rate increases from 17% to 25% (applicable from AOA 10,000,001), with relevant increases also in the fixed amounts of each tax bracket.

-- Self employment income of Groups B and C is subject to a withholding tax rate of 6.5% on the amount of the service provided when paid by entities with organized or simplified accounting model;
+- Self-employment income of Groups B and C is subject to a withholding tax (WHT) rate of 6.5% on the amount of the service provided when paid by entities with an organised or simplified accounting model.

-- The taxable income of self-employed individuals of Groups B and C not subject to withholding tax is liable to a 25% tax rate;
+- The taxable income of self-employed individuals of Groups B and C not subject to WHT is liable to a 25% tax rate.

-- Group B and C taxpayers with organized accounts may be subject to the provisions of Corporate Income Tax Code for the assessment of the taxable income; the taxpayers of those are allowed to deduct 30% of the costs if they have simplified accounts or record books; in all other cases they are not allowed to deduct any costs;
+- Group B and C taxpayers with organised accounts may be subject to the provisions of the Corporate Income Tax (CIT) Code for the assessment of the taxable income.
+Those taxpayers are allowed to deduct 30% of the costs if they have simplified accounts or record books.
+In all other cases, they are not allowed to deduct any costs.

-- Services acquired from non residents, as foreseen in the Corporate Income Tax Code, are subject to a tax at the rate of 15%;
+- Services acquired from non-residents, as foreseen in the CIT Code, are subject to tax at the rate of 15%.

 - The deadlines for submitting tax returns and payments have changed from the last day of the month to the last working day of the month.